 If either cpu or mem is not known to the current system, or if any internal error occurs while evaluating this distance, or if a node has no CPUs nor memory (I/O only), then the distance returned is UCHAR_MAX (from limits.h).

-These distances are obtained from the systems ACPI SLIT table, and should conform to: System Locality Information Table Interface Specification Version 1.0, July 25, 2003 cpuset_cpu2node int cpuset_cpu2node(int cpu);
+These distances are obtained from the systems ACPI SLIT table, and should conform to: System Locality Information Table Interface Specification Version 1.0, July 26, 2003 cpuset_cpu2node

 This is an [optional] function.
 Use cpuset_function() to invoke it.